-Transportation Planning oversees the Orlando Transportation Impact Fee Ordinance (Chapter 56 of the City Code) and coordinates oversight with the Office of Permitting Services, which handles day-to-day collections and administration.
-Staff works to use the ordinance as part of the broader goal of implementing the City’s Transportation Element of the Growth Management Plan.
+The Transportation Planning Division oversees the Transportation Impact Fee Ordinance (Chapter 56 of the Orlando City Code) in coordination with the Office of Permitting Services, which handles day-to-day collection of transportation impact fees.

-If you have further questions regarding Transportation Impact Fees, please email Nancy Ottini, the City of Orlando’s Transportation Impact Fee Coordinator or call 407.246.3529.
+If you have any questions regarding Transportation Impact Fees, please email Nancy Ottini, Transportation Impact Fee Coordinator, at: email@example.com or call 407.246.3529.